|Juan Manuel Vega-Serrano (Spain)

-Mr. Je-Yoon Shin from Korea assumed the position of President of FATF on 1 July 2015.
-He succeeded Mr. Roger Wilkins OA of Australia.
+Mr. Juan Manuel Vega-Serrano from Spain assumed the position of President of FATF on 1 July 2016.
+He succeeded Mr. Je-Yoon Shin of Korea.

 The FATF Vice-President, who is also the FATF President-designate, is appointed by the Plenary from among its members for a term of one year preceding his/her presidential term.
 The Vice-President assists the President in carrying out his/her responsibilities and stands in for the President when necessary.